VitoVan/calm/README.md

 Drawing in CALM could be achieved via [Cairo](https://www.cairographics.org/).

-To know more about how to draw anything, please read [Cairo Tutorial](https://www.cairographics.org/tutorial/) and [Cairo API](https://www.cairographics.org/manual/), most of the code should be modified to work in CALM.
+To know more about how to draw anything, please read [Cairo Tutorial](https://www.cairographics.org/tutorial/) and [Cairo API](https://www.cairographics.org/manual/), most of the code could be modified to work in CALM.

 For example: